ology/techn.ology.net/blog/2022/11/13/the-black-page-in-perl/index.markdown

 For the coding, a [MIDI::Drummer::Tiny](https://metacpan.org/pod/MIDI::Drummer::Tiny) object is created with a couple handfuls of custom musical durations via [Music::Duration](https://metacpan.org/pod/Music::Duration).
 These are added to the [MIDI-Perl](https://metacpan.org/dist/MIDI-Perl) known lengths list, and used to add notes and rests to the score.

 By the way, I did **not** code any of the transcribed repeats.
-Also, 9 kit pieces are required: kick & snare, hi-hat & crash, hi, mid, & low toms, plus both hi and low floor toms.
+Also, these kit pieces are required: kick & snare, closed hi-hat, hi & low bongos, castanets (rendered as the closed hi-hat for my purposes), hi, mid, & low toms, plus the hi floor tom.

 Ok the program begins thusly: